dierat/codetestapi/README.md

 The arrays for the `shouldHave` and `shouldNotHave` keys should contain strings that describe what the program should and should not have (respectfully).
 Please note that each key is optional; you only need to pass in the functionality checks that you want.

-This is the list of strings the program will look to understand what you're checking for in the shouldHave and shouldNotHave arrays:
+This is the list of strings the program will look for to understand what you're checking for in the shouldHave and shouldNotHave arrays:

 - 'VariableDeclaration'
 - 'IfStatement'